jgrussell/ezxlayout/README.md

 # What?

-These are the files and scripts that I am using to configure my X11 displays under XFCE.
+These are the files and scripts that I am using to configure my X11 displays (various laptops connected to various external monitors) under XFCE.

 I am guessing a similar, possibly exactly the same, approach would work on other desktops (KDE, GNOME, LXDE, LXQt, etc.) with a bit of script editing but be completely useless under Wayland.